stalwartlabs/mail-server/README.md

 ## License

-Licensed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is dual-licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0; as published by the Free Software Foundation) and the **Stalwart Enterprise License v1 (SELv1)**:
-See [LICENSE](LICENSE) for more details.

-You can be released from the requirements of the AGPLv3 license by purchasing a commercial license.
-Please contact licensing@stalw.art for more details.
+- The [GNU Affero General Public License v3.0](./LICENSES/AGPL-3.0-only.txt) is a free software license that ensures your freedom to use, modify, and distribute the software, with the condition that any modified versions of the software must also be distributed under the same license.
+- The [Stalwart Enterprise License v1 (SELv1)](./LICENSES/LicenseRef-SEL.txt) is a proprietary license designed for commercial use.
+It offers additional features and greater flexibility for businesses that do not wish to comply with the AGPL-3.0 license requirements.

+Each file in this project contains a license notice at the top, indicating the applicable license(s).
+The license notice follows the [REUSE guidelines](https://reuse.software/) to ensure clarity and consistency.
+The full text of each license is available in the [LICENSES](./LICENSES/) directory.

 ## Copyright

 Copyright (C) 2024, Stalwart Labs Ltd.